esnet/sense-rtmon/README.md

 # sense-rtmon (Dynamic Dashboard)
-This package will provide everything needed to install and start `Cloud` and `Site` stack.
+This package will provide everything needed to run `cloud` and `site` stack.

 ## Cloud Stack (running on host)